 In Judaism, Shavuot is a holiday that takes place after the “Omer,” or exactly seven weeks after the first Passover Seder.
 Like other pilgrimage festivals like the Passover and Sukkot, Shavuot is significant not just in terms of religion and history but also of food and agriculture.

-The culinary tradition associated with Shavuot is the eating of dairy foods.
+The culinary tradition associated with Shavuot is the eating of dairy foods — they are part of the celebration!
 There are many explanations (some religious and some agricultural) associated with this tradition but I will mention two of my favorites here: firstly, Shavuot falls at the season of the year with most milk production and secondly, the white clean color of milk is associated to the holy ceremony of the acceptance of the in Mount Sinai.

-All the dairies in Israel (and on top of 3 huge ones and around 10 smaller ones there are about 100 of them in all) are preparing for Shavuot special events.
+All the dairies in Israel (and on top of three huge ones and around ten smaller ones — there are about 100 of them in all) are preparing for Shavuot special events.

 Here is a short list of some of the best dairies recommended by friends.

 On Route 40, several km south of Telalim junction (south of Beer Sheva), there are two family farms, Korenmal on the east side of the road and Naot on the east side.
 Both are goat farms rearing their own herd and producing fine cheese.

 Near the Sataf Spring (not far from Jerusalem) lives Shay Zeltser (with his huge beard), who is considered the top goat cheese maker in the Israel.
 Living alone in a small valley, near a natural cave where he keeps the cheese, this dairy is well worth visiting.
 Consult the people in the Sataf nature reserve entrance if you want to avoid getting lost on the unpaved mountain roads.
 Shay is one of three Israelis invited to judge in international cheese competitions.